At least 28 people killed as Sudan paramilitary force tears through Darfur

 The assault on Misteriha came against a backdrop of rising tribal tensions in the western region of Darfur, where a United Nations investigation last week found that the RSF committed acts of genocide against non-Arab ethnic groups.

 The town is home to Arab tribal leader Musa Hilal – who despite hailing from the Arab Rizeigat ethnic group, which forms the tribal base of the RSF – has voiced support for Sudan’s government.

 The RSF was formed out of the Janjaweed militia, which fought rebel groups in Darfur and which Hilal commanded.
 He was sanctioned by the UN for ethnic atrocities in Darfur in the 2000s.

+Emergency Lawyers, an independent group documenting atrocities in Sudan, said RSF fighters torched many houses in the town, forcing people to flee to nearby villages.

 World’s largest crisis